(Redirected from Hee Seop Choi)

 1999-2002: Minor league career

-Choi hit .345/?/.714 for the 2002 Mesa Solar Sox - he would have set the new Arizona Fall League slugging mark, breaking Hank Blalock's record, but Ken Harvey fared even better.
-Choi was 5th in the league in slugging.
-Baseball America rated him as the #7 prospect in the league, right behind Morneau and two spots ahead of Harvey.
+Choi hit .345/?/.714 for the 2002 Mesa Solar Sox.
+He would have set the new Arizona Fall League slugging mark, breaking Hank Blalock's record, but Ken Harvey fared even better; in fact, Choi was just 5th in the league in slugging.
+Baseball America rated him the 7th prospect in the league, right behind Justin Morneau and two spots ahead of Harvey.

 2006: Pawtucket and World Baseball Classic

-In 2009, Choi had a big rebound year, hitting .308/.435/.589 to help KIA win the regular season pennant as well as the 2009 Korean Series.
+In 2009, Choi rebounded, hitting .308/.435/.589 to help KIA win the regular season pennant as well as the 2009 Korean Series.
 He hit 33 home runs, drew 103 walks, scored 98 times and drove in 100.
-He tied Keun-woo Jeong for the league lead in runs, was second to teammate Sang-hyeon Kim in home runs, was second to Roberto Petagine in walks (one off the pace), tied Petagine and Dae-ho Lee for third in RBI, tied Sung-heon Hong for 5th in OBP and tied Hyun-soo Kim for third in slugging.
+He tied Keun-woo Jeong for the league lead in runs scored, was second to teammate Sang-hyeon Kim in home runs, was second to Roberto Petagine in walks (one off the pace), tied Petagine and Dae-ho Lee for third in RBI, tied Sung-heon Hong for 5th in OBP and tied Hyun-soo Kim for third in slugging.
 Sang-hyeon Kim beat him out for KBO MVP honors but he was named the league's best first baseman.

 Sources: DongA.com article on Choi's signing with KIA, Worldbaseballclassic.com, 2007 Devil Rays Media Guide, 1998-2007 Baseball Almanacs, Korean wikipedia entry, IBAF site, Article on Choi's 2008 problems